petrblahos/morestate/README.md

 https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple

-## Episode: Flutter základy: 08 - connecting the backend again
+## Episode: Flutter základy: 08 - zase ukládáme na disk

 In the last episode, we disconnected the backend for the sake of simplicity.
 Now we reconnect it again.